lighttransport/USD-android/README.md

 # USD(Universal Scene Description) build script for Android

+**This project is obsolete.
+Please use https://github.com/syoyo/USD-aarch64 **

 Build scripts for building USD on Android.
 All required dependency can be pulled using git submodules.